+If the alleged harasser is a student, their parents/guardians will be notified within one school day of allegations that are serious or involve repeated conduct.

 - a.
-Parents/guardians of student targets and accused students will be notified within one school day of allegations that are serious or involve repeated conduct. - b.
-The parents/guardians of students who file complaints are welcome to participate at each stage of both informal and formal investigation and resolution procedures. - c.
-If either the target or the accused is a student receiving special education services under an IEP or section 504/Americans with Disabilities Act accommodations, the committee on special education will be consulted to determine the degree to which the student's disability either caused or is affected by the discrimination or policy violation.
-In addition, due process procedures required for persons with disabilities under state and federal law will be followed. d.
-The Principal or Title IX Coordinator (i.e., the investigator) will submit a copy of all investigation and interview documentation to the Superintendent. - e.
-The investigator will report back to both the target and the accused, notifying them in writing, and also in person as appropriate, regarding the outcome of the investigation and the action taken to resolve the complaint.
-The investigator will instruct the target to report immediately if the objectionable behavior occurs again or if the alleged harasser retaliates against them. - f.
+If the alleged harasser is a student receiving special education services under an IEP or section 504/Americans with Disabilities Act accommodations, the committee on special education will be consulted to determine the degree to which the student's disability caused the discrimination or policy violation.
+In addition, due process procedures required for persons with disabilities under state and federal law will be followed. - b.
+The Principal or Title IX Coordinator (i.e., the investigator) will submit a copy of all investigation and interview documentation to the Superintendent. - c.
+The investigator will report back to both the target and the accused, notifying them in writing, and also in person as appropriate regarding the outcome of the investigation and the action taken to resolve the complaint.
+The investigator will instruct the target to report immediately if the objectionable behavior occurs again or if the alleged harasser retaliates against them. - d.
 The investigator will notify the target that if they desire further investigation and action, they may request a district level investigation by contacting the Superintendent of Schools.
-The investigator will also notify the target of their right to contact the New York State Division of Human Rights, the U.S. Department of Education's Office for Civil Rights, and/or a private attorney. - 10.
+The investigator will also notify the target of their right to contact the U.S. Department of Education's Office for Civil Rights, the U.S. Equal Employment Opportunity Commission, the New York State Division of Human Rights, and/or a private attorney. - 10.
 Create a written documentation of the investigation, kept in a secure and confidential location, containing: - a.
 A list of all documentation and other evidence reviewed, along with a detailed summary; - b.
 A list of names of those interviewed along with a detailed summary of their statements; - c.
 A timeline of events; - d.
 A summary of prior relevant incidents, reported or unreported; and - e.
 The final resolution of the complaint, together with any corrective action(s).